 By M-obster we mean the film has to have a fiction organized crime component (Westerns are welcome, even horror/thrillers as long as there is crime involved, also mafia stories, piracy, smuggling, etc).
-We do not celebrate violence, but love films such us The Dark Knight, Good Fellas, etc with great character treatment and a great dialogue-actio ratio.
+We do not celebrate violence, but love thrillers with great character treatment and a great dialogue-action ratio.

 By C-omedy we mean anything from dark to light comedy.
 We love sarcasm with taste, great dialogues and punch lines.